 Originally made by monks, Époisses de Bourgogne is a washed rind, cow’s milk cheese.
 It is often just called “Époisses”.
 A local pomace (grape leftovers from winemaking) brandy called marc de Bourgogne is used to repeatedly “wash” the cheese.
 This gives it a distinctive appearance and stinky smell.

 WHERE IS ÉPOISSES MADE?

 It is from the Burgundy region of France.
 Or it was.
 Now after a shotgun marriage in 2016 , this fromage is from the new region of Bourgogne–Franche-Comté.

 HOW DO YOU SERVE ÉPOISSES?

-Packaged in a wooden box, the cheese when served at room temperature can be soft enough to require a spoon.
+Packaged in a wooden box and served at room temperature, the cheese is soft enough to require a spoon.
 And like all washed rinds, the interior of the cheese does not have the same strong smell as its exterior.
 So if serving with fruit, cut slices that can take advantage of this gooeyness.
 If the washed rind is too pungent for some, cut it off.
 Like all washed rinds, the interior of the cheese does not have the same strong smell as its exterior.

 WHAT CAN I PAIR WITH ÉPOISSES?